UPDATE: THIS IS NOW 5 REASONS TO HAVE BIGGER ROTORS!!

 And for a pro tip:

 I always replace my rotors regularly–even more often than my brake pads.
 The rotors wear fast, and once the etching in them is smoothed over by the pads too much, they are pretty much useless!
-We noticed this a lot when switching the brake power meter and the rotors we use to other bikes.
+We noticed this a lot when setting riders up to test with the BrakeAce and using new rotors for the sessions.
 Riders noticed a difference right away, even without new pads–it was only the rotors.

 Unless you are doing a style of racing where braking performance matters less than the weight of your bike (such as climbing up a single hill and hitching a ride in a car to the bottom), it’s probably worth experimenting with larger rotors.